ro-boduck/OTP-Spam-IDN/README.md

 2. Open your web browser and navigate to the local server address:
    `http://127.0.0.1:5000`

-3. Enter the target phone number and click **INITIALIZE**.
+3. Enter the target phone number and click **START**.
 The system will normalize the input and start streaming logs to the terminal UI.
-4. Click **ABORT** at any time to halt the operation safely.
+4. Click **KILL** at any time to halt the operation safely.

 ## Known Dead APIs (Inactive)